Tetecala: 21st Century

-Tourist Attractions
+Tourism and attractions

 The church of San Francisco of Assisi is in the historic center of Tetecala.
 It was built in the 18th century in Neoclassic style.
 The chapel of the Virgin of Candlemas, also from the 18th century, is located on the federal highway.
 There is a colonial-era fountain in front of the chapel of the Alma de de la Virgin.

 The area along the Chalma River has lush vegetation, a variety of fruit trees, and abundant fauna.
 There are old historic mansions housing the House of Culture and the regional public library.
 President Benito Juarez stayed here when he visited the city in 1857.

 The water park "La Playa", which features five pools and offers alternative medicine, is found in the municipality.
 There is a panoramic view of the town from the top of the hill of "Las Cruces".
 Cascos de las Haciendas (manor houses) nearby include Santa Cruz Vista Alegre, Actopan, Cuautlita, and Cocoyotla).

 The traditional tianguis (market) is on Tuesday.